Feel Like I Have UTI But Test is Negative: Getting Medical Insights Right

 Here’s some of the common UTI tests and causes for false negatives:

 This is a rapid test for nitrites and leukocyte esterase.
 It can produce false negatives if the bacteria present in the urine don’t produce nitrites, bacterial count is low, or urine is diluted.
+The presence of epithelial cells in the urine sample, often detected during urine microscopy, can indicate contamination from improper sample collection or, in some cases, infection.
 It may be a good screening test but not definitive.

 The gold standard for diagnosing UTI.
 It identifies specific bacteria and antibiotic sensitivity.
 But cultures may miss infections with low bacterial counts or fastidious organisms.